ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 ## Privacy {#sec-cons-privacy}

 Often, a TPM will host cryptographic keys for both the kernel and userspace of a local operating system but a Presenter may only represents a single user or application.
-Similarly, a single enterprise-grade Hardware Security Module will often host cryptographic keys for an entire multi-tenant cloud service and the Presenter or Reciever or Recipient belongs only to a single tenant.
+Similarly, a single enterprise-grade Hardware Security Module will often host cryptographic keys for an entire multi-tenant cloud service and the Presenter or Receiver or Recipient belongs only to a single tenant.
 For example the HSM backing a TLS-terminating loadbalancer fronting thousands of un-related web domains.
 In these cases, disclosing that two different keys reside on the same hardware, or in some cases even disclosing the existance of a given key, let alone its attributes, to an unauthorized party would constitute an egregious privacy violation.

 Implementions SHOULD be careful to avoid over-disclosure of information, for example by authenticating the Presenter as described in {{sec-cons-auth-the-presenter}} and only returning results for keys and envirnments for which it is authorized.